 Food stamps invest in our residents and communities.
 The program offers reinforcement for Coloradans of all ages, backgrounds and zip codes when an unexpected life storm hits.
 Protecting and strengthening the program would be an investment in better, healthier lives and stronger, thriving Colorado communities.

 Food stamps helps those who are in need, whether due to a job loss, health issue, minimum-wage job or misfortune in life.
-About 1 in 11 Coloradans use food stamps, including hard-working families, children, seniors, veterans and those who are disabled.
-According to a recent USDA Program Access Index, about 3 in 5 eligible households (59%) actually utilize the nutrition support, meaning too many Coloradans who are striving for a better, brighter future continue to lack the fuel needed for stronger bodies and minds.
+More than 1 in 12 Coloradans use food stamps, including hard-working families, children, seniors, veterans and those who are disabled.
+According to a recent USDA Program Access Index, about 3 in 5 eligible households (60%) actually utilize the nutrition support, meaning too many Coloradans who are striving for a better, brighter future continue to lack the fuel needed for stronger bodies and minds.

 Food stamps create opportunity and help ensure that all can enjoy a stable, prosperous future.
 About 255,000 Coloradans, including 130,000 children, saw their financial well-being and situation improve between 2009 and 2013, according to the Center on Budget and Policy Priorities.
 They also estimate that food stamps helped 3.7 million Americans, including 1.5 million children, not struggle as much financially, putting them above the federal poverty line in 2013.

 Those who are struggling financially can turn to food stamps for reinforcement.
 Most Colorado families and individuals, on average, only use food stamps for 11 months, according to the USDA.
 And, a majority of able-bodied recipients in Colorado work, and those unable to work—more than 300,000 children, seniors and individuals who are disabled—are the ones benefiting most from the program.

 Our future prosperity depends up on the social and economic strength of all communities in Colorado.